smnorris/bcfishpass/README.md

 Once the database is created, load requirements `fwapg` and `bcfishobs` as per instructions in the respective projects.

 ## Usage

 Once you have `fwapg` and `bcfishobs` loaded to your database, `bcfishpass` processing is controlled by the `Makefile`.

-To run:
+To run all models (access, linear habitat, lateral habitat):

     make

-It is possible to build individual components of the model separately (if their dependencies are met, see the `Makefile`).
+It is possible to build individual models and components separately (if their dependencies are met, see the `Makefile`).
 Refer to the various README files in the folders within the `model` folder for more info.